 FILIPINO MARTIAL ARTS AT THE ARENA®

-THE SAN DIEGO FMA / SELF-DEFENSE SCHOOL
+THE SAN DIEGO FILIPINO MARTIAL ARTS SCHOOL

-Welcome to our San Diego Filipino Martial Arts (FMA) program, offering Arnis / Escrima / Kali training for self-defense.
+Welcome to our San Diego Filipino Martial Arts (FMA) school, offering Arnis / Escrima / Kali training for self-defense.
 One of the world’s most lethal Martial Arts, our FMA classes provide the perfect way to learn real world self-defense, offering edged and blunt weapons, empty hand and Military / LEO applications.

 Our goal is to teach real world techniques that can be used to keep our students safe, whether in the streets or in the field.
-Our entire purpose of our FMA training program is to enable people of different ages, abilities and experience to become safer in this world.
+Our entire purpose of our San Diego FMA training program is to enable people of different ages, abilities and experience to become safer in this world.

 Willie Laureano is the head instructor of our Filipino Martial Arts program.
 Originally from the Philippines, Guro (Filipino for Teacher) Willie has a vast amount of experience in FMA, first starting his training in 1980 with the world famous Dan Inosanto.
 Today, Guro Willie is regarded as one of the top FMA instructors on the planet, particularly for Special Operations training.